 Martin’s overall aim when conducting his Cornwall walking tours has always been to share with you what he has found beautiful, magical and inspirational to him.
 Not only walking, but looking at and immersing yourself in the rejuvenating nature and spirit of Cornwall, quite rightly designated an Area of Outstanding Natural Beauty.

 We promise you holiday experiences in Cornwall that you’ll treasure for many years to come – ones that will give you a burning desire to visit Cornwall again and again.
 We measure our success by the fact that a large number of our guests regularly do return – often over and over again.
 As an example (above), see Martin with a group of women from British Columbia – in a Cornish poppy field (in June).
 They have now toured with Adventureline some 6 times… and a few of them individually, 8 times.

 Regularly filmed in Cornwall are the popular TV series, “Doc Martin” and “Poldark”.
 Liked hugely in Germany are Rosamunde Pilcher stories, also filmed here.
 Modern German writer Elizabeth Kabatek writes a blog in which she mentions us: https://ekabatek.wordpress.com/2018/05/25/mein-haeusle-in-cornwall-7/

 Many other famous writers and artists have found their inspiration in Cornwall, such as Barbara Hepworth, Bernard Leach, John le Carré, Patrick Gale, Daphne du Maurier, Mary Wesley, Arther Quiller-Couch, Derek Tangye, EV Thompson, John Betjeman, William Golding, Thomas Hardy and AL Rowse – and many others too numerous to mention.

-Come and find your inspiration in on a Cornwall Walking Holiday – and perhaps one day you too will create something memorable!
+Come and find your own inspiration – on a Cornwall Walking Holiday.
+And perhaps one day you too will create something memorable!

-Prices for our Cornwall Walking Holidays in 2022 range from £880 per person in B&B’s (with evening meals at your own expense) – rising to as much as £1,200 if staying in a good hotel, with breakfasts and 3 course evening meals included.
+Prices for our Cornwall Walking Holidays in 2022 range from £880 per person in B&B’s (with evening meals at your own expense) – rising to £1,200 if staying in a good hotel, with breakfasts and five 3 course evening meals included.
 A single room supplement applies at some accommodations.
 Full details of the various options and prices for 2022 are provided when requesting our Cornwall brochure – Contact us here.